Posted on September 24, 2012 in Teen Treatment

 Don’t do it alone

-Even though parents may think of professional help as a last resort, the earlier parents seek treatment for their child’s drug or alcohol addiction, the better.
+Even though parents may think of professional help as a last resort, the earlier parents seek inpatient or outpatient treatment for their child’s drug or alcohol addiction, the better.
 Adolescent minds and bodies are still developing, so teen drug use can progress into addiction faster than in an adult.
 Because of this developmental period, teens do not always make the best decisions on their own.

 A qualified family or adolescent dependency counselor can evaluate and assess a teen’s substance abuse problem, and recommend appropriate treatment.
 The Right Step’s Adolescent Program works with teens and parents in either intensive outpatient or residential treatment settings, depending on what the therapist recommends.
 Therapy will focus on various areas of the teen’s life, in addition to relationships with parents.

 Having a close relationship with your teen opens the door for more interaction, allowing them to feel comfortable and honest with you.
 If you are a parent or know one who is unsure about how to help their teen, please call The Right Step at 844-877-1781 today.